Kansas court strikes down part of law criminalizing threats

 Boettger was upset over the shooting of his daughter’s dog and what he saw as the failure of the local sheriff’s office to investigate.
 His acquaintance testified that Boettger told him that he would end up finding his father, who worked for the sheriff, “in a ditch.”
 Boettger denied making a threat but was convicted and sentenced to 12 months’ probation.

-His attorney argued that under the law, a protester could be criminally charged for reciting anti-police lyrics on the classic hip hop album “Straight Outta Compton” in the presence of law enforcement officers.
+Perkins argued that under the law, a protester could be criminally charged for reciting anti-police lyrics on the classic hip hop album “Straight Outta Compton” in the presence of law enforcement officers.
 The Supreme Court called the argument “persuasive.”

 The second case before the court involved a Montgomery County man, Ryan Robert Johnson, convicted of making a threat and sentenced to 14 months in prison over an incident in which he told his mother that he would burn her property and kill her.